 Search for Seals at Blakeney Point Nature Reserve

-One of best attractions in Norfolk for families is its seals.
-Norfolk has an abundance of common (harbour) seals and grey seals, so is an ideal place to spot them.
+For any nature-lovers, one of top attractions in Norfolk is the seals.
+Norfolk has an abundance of common (harbour) seals and grey seals, so is a brilliant place to spot them.

-Blakeney Point Nature Reserve is one of the best places to see seals throughout the year, as it has the largest Grey Seal colony in England.
-From here you can book a ferry trip, which departs from Morston Quay.
+One of the best places to watch seals in Norfolk is from Blakeney Point Nature Reserve, home to the largest Grey Seal colony in England.
+From here you can book the ferry trip, which departs from Morston Quay.

 Have a forest adventure in Thetford Forest